Orange-OpenSource/towards5gs-helm/charts/free5gc/charts/free5gcN3iwf/charts/networks5g/README.md

 ## Configuration
 In this section, we'll suppose that you have only one interface on each Kubernetes node and its name is `toto`.
 Then you have to set these parameters to `toto`:
- - `n2network.masterIf`
+ - `global.n2network.masterIf`
- - `n3network.masterIf`
+ - `global.n3network.masterIf`
- - `n4network.masterIf`
+ - `global.n4network.masterIf`
- - `n6network.masterIf`
+ - `global.n6network.masterIf`
-In addition, please make sure `n6network.subnetIP` and `n6network.gatewayIP` parameters will match the IP address of the `toto` interface in order to make the UPF able to reach the Data Network via its N6 interface.
+In addition, please make sure `global.n6network.subnetIP` and `global.n6network.gatewayIP` parameters will match the IP address of the `toto` interface and its gateway in order to make the UEs able to reach the Data Network through the UPF via its N6 interface.

 ## Customized installation
 This chart allows you to customize its installation.
 The table below shows the parameters that can be modified before installing the chart or when upgrading it as well as their default values.